 With four clean sheets in 2017, the Raiders' offensive line ranked near the top.
 The Silver and Black posted nine games with one or zero sacks allowed, tying for the third-most games in the NFL.
-The Raiders have allowed just one sack in two of their first five contests in 2018.
+In Week 8, the Raiders posted their first clean sheet of the season, holding the Colts' defense to zero sacks for just the second time in 2018.